 In the first season, killing and dressing the chickens was a long drawn out affair over weeks.
 In the second and subsequent years we set up an assembly/disassembly line.
 Here are the 5 steps:

 - First we had the chickens in boxes ready to kill.
 These were alongside a scaffold which had 10 cones in two rows of five.
 When my husband wrung their necks he put them upside down in the cones with the heads through the bottom until they stopped moving.

 - From there I picked them out and dunked them into boiling water in the old copper that our forebears used to heat water and wash clothes in.
 I held on to their feet as I dipped them in the water.

 - Then onto the plucking table where I started on their wings, down their legs onto the chests and worked around to the back.
 The hot water loosened the feathers.
 Sometimes they needed an extra dunk in the boiling water, but I was careful not to start it cooking as that meant the skin would tear as I pulled the feathers out.
 The feathers were swept into a bucket which was then buried deep in the compost.

-After defeathering the animal went to the gutting table where my husband cut off the head and feet and took out the guts and any half developed eggs.
+- After de-feathering, the animal went to the gutting table where my husband cut off the head and feet and took out the guts and any half developed eggs.

-Ideally the animals would have been hung for a couple of days to tenderize but we didn’t have the facilities for that and with the heavy fly population it was better that they were first refrigerated and then frozen as fast as possible.
-However by the time we had done the first 25 the amount of time they had in the refrigerator was minimal.
+Ideally the animals would have been hung for a couple of days to tenderize, but we didn’t have the facilities for that and with the heavy fly population, it was better that they were first refrigerated and then frozen as fast as possible.
+By the time we had done the first 25 however, the amount of time they had in the refrigerator was minimal.
 Both fridge and freezer worked overtime that day and night.